google/grr-doc/docs/developing-grr/running-tests.md

 If you set breakpoints in your code manually using `pdb.set_trace()` you will notice a weird behaviour when running your tests.
-This is because pytest intercepts the standard input and output writes breaking the PDB shell.
+This is because pytest intercepts the standard input and output writes, breaking the PDB shell.
 To deal with this behaviour simply run tests with `-s` flag - it will prevent pytest from doing that.